zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-set-upgrade-policy.md

 ms.reviewer: ju-shim
 ms.custom: upgradepolicy
 ---
-# Set the upgrade policy on Virtual Machine Scale Sets
+# Set the upgrade policy mode on Virtual Machine Scale Sets

-The upgrade policy can be set during scale set creation or changed post deployment.
-If you don't explicitly set the upgrade policy, it defaults to manual.
-To change the upgrade policy of an existing scale set deployment, see [changing the upgrade policy](virtual-machine-scale-sets-change-upgrade-policy.md).
+The upgrade policy mode can be set during scale set creation or changed post deployment.
+If you don't explicitly set the upgrade policy mode, it defaults to manual.
+To change the upgrade policy mode of an existing scale set deployment, see [changing the upgrade policy mode](virtual-machine-scale-sets-change-upgrade-policy.md).

 ### [Portal](#tab/portal)

 During the Virtual Machine Scale Set creation in the Azure portal, under the **Management** tab, set the upgrade policy to **Rolling**, **Automatic**, or **Manual**.

-If using a rolling upgrade policy, see [configure rolling upgrade policy](virtual-machine-scale-sets-configure-rolling-upgrades.md) for configuration settings and suggestions.
+If using a rolling upgrade policy mode, see [configure rolling upgrade policy mode](virtual-machine-scale-sets-configure-rolling-upgrades.md) for configuration settings and suggestions.

 :::image type="content" source="../virtual-machine-scale-sets/media/upgrade-policy/pick-upgrade-policy.png" alt-text="Screenshot showing deploying a scale set and enabling MaxSurge.":::